WAGMIFund01/wagmi-crypto-manager-v2/LIVE-PRICING-SETUP.md

-# 🚀 Live Pricing Setup Guide
+# 🚀 Live Pricing Setup Guide (Direct Google Sheets API)

-This guide will help you set up automatic price updates for your WAGMI Investment Manager database using CoinGecko API.
+This guide will help you set up automatic price updates for your WAGMI Investment Manager database using CoinGecko API and Google Sheets API directly.

 ## 📋 Overview